Working from home permanently: the employment law options

 8. Take advice from your accountant regarding any employment tax implications.

-9. Amend employees’ contracts of employment or issue a section 4 statement to reflect the new place of work.
+9. Amend employees’ contracts of employment or issue a Section 4 statement to reflect the new place of work.

+The employee can make two requests in any 12-month period.
 If you plan carefully, you should be able to move staff reasonably easily.
 If it works, hopefully you will end up with a more profitable business with more motivated staff.